 At Ainu Culture Promotion Center, Sapporo Pirka Kotan, you can appreciate the enthralling “Ainu-Siriki”, traditional patterns used in Ainu embroidery.
 These gorgeous patterns have different meanings in different regions of Hokkaido.
 The handicrafts displayed at Sapporo Pirka Kotan were created by local Ainu living in Sapporo.

-7 Days Jumbo Taxi with Local English speaking Driver
+6 Days Jumbo Taxi with Japanese speaking Driver

 Parking, Fuel and Highway Fees